-Steve Sherrell is the Specialist Teacher for Social, Emotional and Mental Health
+Steve Sherrell - Specialist Teacher for Social, Emotional and Mental Health

 Steve has 25 years of working successfully with young people, their parents/carers and professionals in facilitating positive outcomes relating to social, emotional and mental health.
 He utilises and models approaches and strategies which enable successful inclusion.
 He supports creating a nurturing, safe environment to make their school experience as successful as it can be.
 He recognises the crucial role young people have in guiding this support as they move towards independence.

-Jo Johnson is the Specialist Teacher for Cognition and Learning
+Jo Johnson - Specialist Teacher for Cognition and Learning

 Jo has worked as a Specialist Teacher for Cognition and Learning in Sevenoaks for 7 years.
 Previously she worked as a Senco and a teacher in a Specialist Resource Provision for Speech Language and Communication Needs, where she also offered advisory outreach support to mainstream schools.
 Before going into teaching Jo worked as a speech and language therapist with pre-school and school age children in community clinics, mainstream schools, a special school and a language unit.
 Jo has an MA in SEND.

-Gemma Elliott is the Specialist Teacher for Communication and Interaction
+Gemma Elliott - Specialist Teacher for Communication and Interaction

 Gemma originally trained for three years at performing arts college as a dance teacher for the Royal Academy of Dancing and the ISTD (Imperial Society of Teachers of Dancing).